 Back to Frankfurt (Day 14)

-If you would make a trip to southern France, how would you create a southern Provence itinerary?
+Thinking of a trip to southern France?
+How would you plan your own southern Provence itinerary?

 Thanks for reading!
 You would love Eze definitely!
 Actually, there are so much nice places in France…thats why I have just been to France for another two weeks?